-Bid the Work: Acquired Taste Auction Lots & Collectibles
+Bid the Work: The Acquired Taste offering

 Acquired Taste re-engages humanity and the collective consciousness through an enriching, two-day auction extravaganza.
 Browse the auction lots and collectibles offered at HOMME Gallery in Washington, D.C. on May 29 & 30.

 Thirty-three artists comprise the third selling exhibition by Art Shopping Network.
 An intergenerational affair, surveying institutional, emerging, and street-based practices.
 Purveying works by Holly Bass and Mel Chin, alongside a featured placement directly from Chuck Close Studio and a muster of contemporary artists, including Lisa Brown, Clarence James, Mia Delorés, and Sherman Fleming.
+Here’s a review of their accomplishments:

 Acquired Taste curates an accessible market of painting, sculpture, collage, photography, illustration, flyposting, mixed media, and printmaking.
 Within the exhibition, distinct genres emerge—surrealism, vivid abstractions, still life, conceptual image-making, and what artist Estéban Whiteside terms “concrete oppressionism,” in dialogue with Maurice James’ articulation of “Black propaganda,” as well as a range of self-portraiture and figurative languages pushing both mastery and experimentation.